India's Biocon in talks with Mylan to merge biosimilar businesses - Moneycontrol

 Biocon will seek to hold a controlling majority stake in the merged entity and the companies will also look for an initial public offering (IPO) for the entity post-merger in which they will seek a valuation of over $10 billion, the report said.

-Biocon and Viatris Inc VTRS.O, the company which was formed after combining Mylan with Pfizer Inc's PFE.N off-patent branded drugs business, did not immediately respond to Reuters' requests for comment.
+Spokespersons for Biocon and Viatris Inc VTRS.O, the company which was formed after combining Mylan with Pfizer Inc's PFE.N off-patent branded drugs business, said that the companies do not comment on market rumours and speculation.

 Biocon's biosimilar business, Biocon Biologics, and Viatris already have an extensive collaboration agreement under which they develop, manufacture and commercialise a broad portfolio of biosimilars and diabetes generic drugs including insulin injection Semglee.